-Who are we training?
+Who we are training.

-What do our trainees do when they graduate?
+What our trainees do when they graduate.

 Most graduates go into either a general private practice or do a subspecialty fellowship before entering a private practice or academic setting; there is a 50% fellowship rate for graduates.
 We have had a few graduates go directly into an academic practice.
-Our trainees practice in all regions of the country.
+Our trainees practice in all regions of the United States.

-What patient populations do we serve?
+What patient populations we serve.